-2.7 Maintain the Kickplate Below the Display Window Element
+G.7 Maintain the Kickplate Below the Display Window Element

-The kickplate is generally the area of the street façade below the storefront window and above the sidewalk and should be preserved wherever possible.

-- 2.7.1 For buildings with historic significance (local landmarks, individually significant, contributing, or contributing restorable buildings), restore the original kickplate from documentary evidence. - 2.7.2 If original information is not available, develop a new, simplified design that retains the original character and dimension of a kickplate that would most likely have been on the building.

-- 2.7.3 For renovations where there is no documentary evidence, appropriate kickplate materials are: brick, wood panels, stone, and glazed tile or painted metal in muted tones. - 2.7.4 Align the kickplate with those of other historic buildings in the block.
+The kickplate is generally the area of the street facade below the storefront window and above the sidewalk and should be preserved wherever possible.
+For buildings with historic significance (local landmarks, individually significant, contributing, or contributing restorable buildings), restore the original kickplate from documentary evidence.
+If original information is not available, develop a new, simplified design that retains the original character and dimension of a kickplate that would most likely have been on the building.
+For renovations where there is no documentary evidence, appropriate kickplate materials are: brick, wood panels, stone, and glazed tile or painted metal in muted tones.
+Align the kickplate with those of other historic buildings in the block.

-2.8 Preserve the Transom and Sign Board Features
+G.8 Preserve the Transom and Sign Board Features

-- 2.8.1 The use of a clear glass transom over doors, or clerestory features within the upper part of the display window area, is generally appropriate.
-This area was traditionally used to add to the natural light that would illuminate the objects on display in the storefront. - 2.8.2 The design of the entire storefront, clerestory, display window, transom and entry door, was generally considered as one element with a consistent framing detail.
-Rehabilitation should consider using the original materials and proportions of the opening to re-establish this character. - 2.8.3 If the interior ceiling is lower than the transom or clerestory line due to later renovation, raise the dropped ceiling up from the window to maintain its historical dimensions.
+The use of a clear glass transom over doors, or clerestory features within the upper part of the display window area, is generally appropriate.
+This area was traditionally used to add to the natural light that would illuminate the objects on display in the storefront.
+The design of the entire storefront, clerestory, display window, transom and entry door, was generally considered as one element with a consistent framing detail.
+Rehabilitation should consider using the original materials and proportions of the opening to re-establish this character.
+If the interior ceiling is lower than the transom or clerestory line due to later renovation, raise the dropped ceiling up from the window to maintain its historical dimensions.
 Align transom or clerestory window and framing with other adjacent buildings to maintain a clear line along the block face.

-2.9 Preserve the Shape, Material and Spacing of Upper Windows
+G.9 Preserve the Shape, Material and Spacing of Upper Windows

-- 2.9.1 Maintain the original spacing patterns and proportions of the windows. - 2.9.2 Re-open/reveal upper storey windows if the are currently blocked.
-If re-opening the window is not feasible, recreate the original windows from historical documents. - 2.9.3 If lowered ceilings are necessary, pull the dropped ceiling back from the window. - 2.9.4 If original to the building, shutters may be considered to define the original window proportions. - 2.9.5 Preserve the window frame, sash, and surrounds. - 2.9.6 Repair rather than replace original windows.
-If repair is not feasible, replace with windows that match the existing windows as closely as possible. - 2.9.7 Size, frame and trim material, method of operations, size of sash members, window frame elements, and the pattern of divided lights are important features to replicate. - 2.9.8 A historic material such as wood is most appropriate.
-If molded plastic, vinyl or aluminium replacements must be used, they should replicate original materials, finishes, and dimensions as closely as possible. - 2.9.9 Anodized, shiny, unfinished metals and altered dimensions are inappropriate and ultimately detract from the character of the street.
+Maintain the original spacing patterns and proportions of the windows.
+Re-open/reveal upper storey windows if the are currently blocked.
+If lowered ceilings are necessary, pull the dropped ceiling back from the window.
+If re-opening the window is not feasible, recreate the original windows from historical documents.
+If original to the building, shutters may be considered to define the original window proportions.

+Preserve the window frame, sash, and surrounds.
+Repair rather than replace original windows.
+If repair is not feasible, replace with windows that match the existing windows as closely as possible.
+Size, frame and trim material, method of operations, size of sash members, window frame elements, and the pattern of divided lights are important features to replicate.
+A historic material such as wood is most appropriate.
+If molded plastic, vinyl or aluminium replacements must be used, they should replicate original materials, finishes, and dimensions as closely as possible.
+Anodized, shiny, unfinished metals and altered dimensions are inappropriate and ultimately detract from the character of the street.

-2.10 Awnings May be Used to Provide Visual Depth and Shade
+G.10 Awnings May be Used to Provide Visual Depth and Shade